3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Methods

-We performed two adiabatic condensing compositional convection simulations, which were initialized as follows: (1) with the entire atmosphere set to a moist adiabat defined by Eqn~\ref{eq:moist_adiabat}, and (2) with the lower atmosphere following a dry adiabat with a constant $q_v = 0.2$ kg/kg until the point of saturation, after which the temperature profile transitions to a moist adiabat.
+We performed two adiabatic condensing compositional convection simulations, which were initialized: (1) with the entire atmosphere set to a moist adiabat defined by Eqn~\ref{eq:moist_adiabat}, and (2) with the lower atmosphere following a dry adiabat with a constant $q_v = 0.2$ kg/kg until the point of saturation, after which the temperature profile transitions to a moist adiabat.
 When the temperature in the upper atmosphere reached 150 K, the temperature profile was set to be isothermal emulating a radiative stratosphere.
-The dry adiabat describes the temperature profile of an atmosphere that is well-mixed and the tracer is either sub-saturated or non-condensing in the temperature-pressure range of the atmosphere.
+The dry adiabat describes the temperature profile of an atmosphere that is well-mixed with a tracer that is either sub-saturated or non-condensing in the temperature-pressure range of the atmosphere.
 The dry adiabat is defined as,

-where $R$ and $C_p$ are the gas constant and heat capacity for the well-mixed region.
+where $R_{\rm mix}$ and $c_{p \rm , \; mix}$ are the specific gas constant and heat capacity for the well-mixed region.
 The CM1 test case initialized on a dry then moist adiabat is qualitatively a sub-Neptune model with a sub-saturated non-condensing convective deep atmosphere, which becomes saturated and condensing in the colder upper atmosphere.
 The moisture reservoir is the sub-saturated deep layer, rather than a liquid ocean.
 Both adiabatic simulations are initialized such that $q_{v, s} > q_{\rm crit}(T_s)$.

-With the adiabatic simulations, we are exploring whether superadiabatic layers can form and testing the hypothesis of \cite{leconte_condensation-inhibited_2017}.
-The goal of these simulations is to determine whether a superadiabatic temperature profile will form in between the dry and moist convection regions where convection should be inhibited according to the Guillot criterion.
+With the adiabatic simulations, we aim to determine whether a superadiabatic temperature profile will form where $q_{v, s} > q_{\rm crit}(T_s)$ and convection is inhibited by the Guillot criterion.
 The domain size, resolution, and simulation duration for the CM1 test cases are summarized in Table~\ref{table:greycond-simulation-params}.